 Corticosteroids are given for the reduction of length or biphasic response of anaphylaxis.
-There is minimal literature to support this use specifically in anaphylaxis, but it has been proven effective in reactive airway diseases.
-Therefore, use, dosages, and proposed mechanism of action mimic those of airway management protocols.
+There is minimal literature to support this use, specifically in anaphylaxis, but it has been proven effective in reactive airway diseases.
+Therefore, the use, dosages, and proposed mechanism of action mimic those of airway management protocols.

-Antihistamines are often routinely used; most commonly is Hblocker administration of diphenhydramine 25 to 50 mg IV/IM.
+Antihistamines are often routinely used; the most common is H1 blocker administration of diphenhydramine 25 to 50 mg IV/IM.
 While the clinical benefit is unproven in anaphylaxis, its utility is evident in more minor allergic processes.
-In severe cases, H blockers such as ranitidine (50 mg IV over 5 minutes) or cimetidine (300 mg IV) may also be used in conjunction with H-blocker as there is evidence suggesting histamine has crossover selectivity of receptors.
-Note that cimetidine has multiple precautions in at-risk populations such as renal or hepatic impaired patients, or those taking beta-blockers.
-While IV is the initial route during stabilization, once the patient is stabilized they may be switched to oral if continued therapy is desired.
+In severe cases, H1 blockers such as ranitidine (50 mg IV over 5 minutes) or cimetidine (300 mg IV) may also be used in conjunction with H-blocker as there is evidence suggesting histamine has crossover selectivity of receptors.
+Note that cimetidine has multiple precautions in at-risk populations such as renal or hepatic impaired patients or those taking beta-blockers.
+While IV is the initial route during stabilization, once the patient is stabilized, they may be switched to oral if continued therapy is desired.

 Vasopressors may be substituted when a patient requires more doses of epinephrine but has unacceptable side effects from the epinephrine IV infusion (arrhythmia or chest pain).
 In which case there has been no clear second line pressor identified, treatment guidelines would follow that of any other patient in hypotensive shock.